A Unified Framework for Lifted Training and Inversion Approaches: Distributed optimisation of neural networks

 Note that given the definitions of $\GM$, $\GK$ and $\GBiasd$ for an MLP, this is equivalent to

 Here $(\aux_{i})_{j}$ denotes the auxiliary variable $\aux_{j}$ associated with the $i$-th data sample, and $(\aux_{i})_{0} = \obs_i$ for all $i$ (see \Cref{sec:mlp}).

-For quadratic loss functions $\mathcal{L}$ and zero bias terms this is precisely the relaxed learning objective proposed in \cite{carreira2014distributed}, now expressed in our unified notation.
-The key advantage of this formulation is that the optimisation over the auxiliary variables $\{\Gvar_i\}_i$ decouples layer-wise in the sense that we have at most two terms in the objective depend on an individual $(\aux_{i})_{j}$.
-Furthermore, for fixed $\{\Gvar_i\}_i$, the optimisation over the parameters in $\GLin, \GBias, \GK, \GBiasd$ also decouples and decomposes into smaller, independent problems for each layer, enabling efficient parallelisation. \remarkend \end{example}
+For quadratic loss functions $\mathcal{L}$ and zero bias terms, this is precisely the relaxed learning objective proposed in \cite{carreira2014distributed}, now expressed in our unified notation.
+The key advantage of this formulation is that the optimisation over the auxiliary variables $\{\Gvar_i\}_i$ decouples layer-wise meaning that we have at most two terms in the objective depend on an individual $(\aux_{i})_{j}$.
+Furthermore, for fixed $\{\Gvar_i\}_i$, the optimisation over the parameters in $\GLin, \GBias, \GK, \GBiasd$ also decouples and decomposes into smaller, independent problems for each layer, enabling efficient parallelisation.